-Initial sales charge 0.00%
+Initial sales charge 00%

-Deferred sales charge 0.00%
+0%

-Transactional sales charge 0.00%
+Transactional sales charge 0%

-Creation and development fee 0.50%
+Creation and development fee 0%

-Total sales charge 0.50%
+Total sales charge 0%

 This discount applies only during the initial offering period.
 Certain Fee Account investors may be assessed transaction or other fees on the purchase and/or redemption of units by their broker-dealer or other processing organizations for providing certain transaction or account activities.
 The sponsor reserves the right to limit or deny purchases of units in Fee Accounts by investors or selling firms whose frequent trading activity is determined to be detrimental to the trust.